Joel252/gitlab-config/README.md

    docker compose up -d
    ```

    > [!note]
    > Once the container is running, you can check the status of the services using `docker container ps`.

-### Access to GitLab

-When the container is running, access to GitLab using the URL specified in `external_url option` in the **gitlab.rb** file, for example: <https://git.example.com>.
+4. When the container is running, access to GitLab using the URL specified in `GITLAB_EXTERNAL_URL` in the **.env** file, for example: <https://git.example.com>.

-Now, login using the credentials specified in `gitlab_rails['initial_root_password']` option in the previous file.
+> [!note]
+> The initial user is `root`, and the password is automatically generated.
+To obtain it, run: `docker exec -it gitlab-ce grep 'Password:' /etc/gitlab/initial_root_password`.
+> Remember to change this **root password** immediately after logging in to avoid security issues.

 ---